-Yarrow, an herb closely related to chamomile and chrysanthemums, has been used since ancient times by people and cultures around the world.
-Traditionally, it’s been used to reduce inflammation (especially in the digestive tract), to treat skin wounds and minor bleeding, and as a sedative to relieve anxiety or insomnia.
-(1)
+Yarrow, a flower in the sunflower family that’s closely related to chamomile and chrysanthemum, has been used since ancient times by cultures around the world.
+Traditionally, it’s been consumed as tea, applied to the skin or even cooked with in order to reduce inflammation (especially in the digestive tract), help treat skin wounds, and relieve anxiety and insomnia.

-You may not have even heard of it, but in the 17th century, this herb was actually a very popular vegetable.
-(2) Back then, the leaves were commonly prepared and consumed like spinach.
-Today, it’s an underutilized culinary and medicinal herb.
+While you’ve probably never heard of this plant before, centuries ago it was actually a very popular vegetable.
+Back in the 17th century, the leaves were commonly prepared and consumed like spinach.

 What Is Yarrow?